CypRiv/genal/README.md

 Cyprien A. Rivier, Santiago Clocchiatti-Tuozzo, Shufan Huo, Victor Torres-Lopez, Daniela Renedo, Kevin N. Sheth, Guido J. Falcone, Julian N. Acosta.
 Bioinformatics Advances 2024.
 doi: https://doi.org/10.1093/bioadv/vbae207

+If you're using methods derived from R packages, such as MR-PRESSO, please also cite the original papers.

 ## Requirements for the genal module <a name="paragraph1"></a>
 ***Python 3.8 or later***. https://www.python.org/ <br>